 There is a huge difference between being alone and being lonely.
 A huge difference.
 And people need to understand that before they set off on their solo adventure.

 This is one of the genuine downsides to travelling solo, you will get a little bit lonely from time to time, and when you do it is never really pleasant.
+Remember though that this is completely normal and can happen at home too.
 We are human after all and most people are inherently social creatures.
 This is inevitable on any long term trip or gap year, but it is important to remember that it won’t be all of the time.

 So enjoy the times where you are alone, but take steps to avoid being lonely too.